sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 the SCA.
 Copies of SCA purchased software may not be kept for personal use after the Webminister steps down.

-#### 3.2.1 Transparency and Redundancy
-Webwryght and Seneschal must have admin access for all official service providers, properties, etc. - INCLUDING separate branch properties and services.
-Branch seneschal must have admin access to all properties and service providers.
-Documentation for all properties and services providers provided to Office of Webministry
-#### 3.2.2 Kingdom Accounts
-All official accounts and services shall be registered to a recognized kindgom user, not an individual.
-The kingdom Seneschal and the kingdom Webwright, as well as appropriate appointed deputies, shall have access to all official accounts and services.
-If any account incurs a financial requirement, the kingdom Exchequer and any appropriate deputy shall also have access.
-#### 3.2.2 Hosting Services
-The kingdom shall maintain service provider(s) capable of supporting the technology needs of the kingdom, officer web properties, and branches.
-This includes, but is not limited to:
-* Hosting for official web properties
-* Domain registration
-* Communications services (e.g. email)
-* Electronic document archiving

 #### 3.2.3 Communications